 Forage mushrooms and go to a mushroom festival

-Catalonia is a region with a strong mushroom picking tradition, and mushrooms play a huge role in Catalan gastronomy.
-If you hear someone talking about “bolets”, they’re referring to these earthy treats.
+Catalonia has a strong mushroom-picking tradition, and mushrooms play a huge role in Catalan gastronomy.
+If you hear someone talking about bolets, they’re referring to these earthy treats.

-The most commonly found species in Catalonia are waxy cap (llanega), yellow-footed chanterelle (camagroc, please make an omelette with them!), bloody milk cap (rovelló, delicious when cooked in the oven), black chanterelle (trompeta de la mort), and grey knight (fredolic).
-You can find more info about them and see some pictures here.
+The most commonly found mushroom species in Catalonia are waxy cap (llanega), yellow-footed chanterelle (camagroc, please make an omelette with them!), bloody milk cap (rovelló, delicious when cooked in the oven), black chanterelle (trompeta de la mort), and grey knight (fredolic).

 Eager to spend a day filling your basket with mushrooms?
 Be aware that mushroom identification is no easy task, even for experts.
 We recommend you look at this list of Catalan toxic mushrooms and download an identification app such as Roger’s Mushrooms.
 Always eat only those mushrooms you know you can identify without a shadow of a doubt!